Alicante–Elche Miguel Hernández Airport: Terminal NAT

 Terminal NAT is the only terminal currently in public use.
 In November 2004, the airport's operator Aena approved plans to construct a new terminal for ALC, as a response to the airport's continuous passenger growth.
 Construction began in 2005, with an initial planned completion of 2009/10.
 After more than 5 years of construction, Terminal NAT (Nueva Área Terminal) officially opened on 23 March 2011.
 All flight operations were transferred to this terminal on the following day.
 The first flight to depart from Terminal NAT was a Ryanair flight to Memmingen.
 The terminal has an area of 333500 m2, more than six times the size of the previous 2 terminals and has a capacity of 20 million passengers a year.
 Terminal N was constructed to the east of terminals 1 and 2 and includes 96 check-in desks, 40 gates, including 15 with airbridges, and 16 baggage claim carousels.
 The terminal is split into two areas, the processor where the C Gates are held, and the dock where the majority of B Gates are located.
 Flights within the Schengen Area use both areas of the terminal while flights to non-Schengen destinations only use the dock.

 In October 2011, Ryanair terminated 31 routes after airport operator Aena demanded that Ryanair pay over €2 million a year for the use of Terminal N's air bridges, a facility that Ryanair had called "unnecessary" as the airline prefers to use mobile stairways for boarding and disembarking.
 However, Ryanair have since re-increased their number of routes from the airport.

+On 16 September 2026, plans were approved to expand the terminal with a new boarding area for non-schengen flights, increasing the current terminal's area by nearly 30%.
+The work will cost €868 million and work is expected to be completed in 2031.